SLAM-Lab/SANA-FE/tutorial/TUTORIAL.md

     python3 sim.py tutorial/arch.yaml tutorial/snn.net 1000

-While running you should see SANA-FE print to the console.
+SANA-FE should run and print to the console.
 SANA-FE dumps information about the initialized SNN and design, followed by a heart-beat after every 100 time-steps, and finally summarizes run statistics before exiting.

 Next, we will finish writing an architecture description.
 Inside